Skip to main content

 6. Seat label order - Reverse the order of seat numbers (labels)

-Override the label of specific individual seats
+Override the label of individual seats within an element

-2. Click on your target seats
+2. Click or click+drag on your target seats

 3. Amend the seat override on the left-hand menu (enter a letter, number, or symbol )